wp-plugins/somatic-framework/readme.txt

 * metabox field argument for data of "attachment" can also include "mime-type" for filtering retrieved attachments by media type
 * NOTE: metabox field "upload-images" has been folded into "upload-files", which has abandoned the old html file selector input model, and now uses the hot new plUpload system.
 * NEW: metabox field "upload-files" can now handle audio as well as images!
+* old field type for featured image plUpload boxes, "upload-featured", is now deprecated: use "upload-files", with 'data' arg set to "featured"
 * FIX: multiple plUpload boxes on the same page now behave!
 * NOTE: any old metabox fields dealing with attachments should probably be revisited...
 * FIX: soma_featured_image() was failing certain specific requests, now returns original full file URL if the requested size is not available (eg: original pic was smaller than site's "large" setting)